RoyNyaga/microverse_html_form_project/README.md

 This is a Microverse project and consist of producing a clone of Mint.com’s signup page using html and css.
+To view this project life, you can visit the link https://roynyaga.github.io/microverse_html_form_project/